TLii/charts/charts/deconz/README.md

 I'm providing this image in hopes it will be useful to others, but changes are driven by my own needs.
 Feel free to file an issue or pull request though - the more people can benefit from this, the better.
 ## Notes
-This chart will serve DeConz app on port 80.
+- This chart will serve DeConz app on port 80.
 If you wish to use certificates, configure Ingress for that.
 The `values.yaml` directives *should* work.
 Other connections, like websocket and different VNC systems, work through NodePorts.
 Check your cluster for correct values.
-The environment variables used for configuring the app can be set in the `values.yaml` file.
+- The environment variables used for configuring the app can be set in the `values.yaml` file.
+- You probably want to add some sort of node selection to make sure deconz is run on a node that has a hardware Zigbee bridge connected, unless you have e.g. ConBees on all nodes.
+Remember that you can't really share usb devices *between* nodes.